kawaharas/CLCL/README.md

 - ZED SDK 2.7 *
 - CUDA Toolkit 10 *
 - GLM 0.9.9 *
+- Ovrvision Pro SDK 1.90 **

 \* OPTIONAL: These libraries are needed to use the external camera (ZED Mini by Stereolabs).
+\** OPTIONAL: The library is needed to use the external camera (Ovrvision Pro by Wizapply).

 ## Building the Library